-Beginning with the Fall 2021 term, Disability Resources at Texas A&M University will begin using Accessible Information Management (AIM), an online accommodation management portal that helps students request and coordinate their accommodations with instructors.
-This new web application replaces TrackerOnline.
+Beginning with the Fall 2021 term, Disability Resources at Texas A&M University began using Accessible Information Management (AIM), an online accommodation management portal that helps students request and coordinate their accommodations with instructors.
+This web application replaces TrackerOnline.

 This new system will also allow instructors to be able to review accommodation requests in a central location and will help facilitate the exam proctoring request process through a web interface rather than by email and paper forms – if instructors choose to utilize the Disability Resources Testing Center to administer their exams with disability accommodations.